cmsc388z/assignments/assignment3/assignment3.md

 }
 ```

 When writing unit testing for your command-line interface, you need to copy and paste the whole statement of defining `matches` in your test function, and use `.get_matches_from()` function instead of `get_matches()` to take the arguments from the vector you provided.
+As backslashes are special characters in Rust, when you use get_matches_from(), you need to use a backslash to escape another backslash, like `--patterns=.*\\.rs`.

 ### The `run()` function